ahyork/SimonEnsemble.github.io/_posts/1998-09-22-markov-chain.md

 ## Markov Chain Monte Carlo vs. Metropolis Hastings

-We are able to use a Markov chain Monte Carlo simulation in this instance because we know the exact probabilities of tranisitioning to different states.
+We are able to use a Markov chain Monte Carlo simulation in this instance because we know the exact probabilities of transitioning to different states.
 If we instead studied the temperature in our town and only knew that the probability of tomorrow's weather (the next state) was proportional to the current temperature we wouldn't be able to construct a probability distribution based on today's temperature (the current state).
-Instead we could use a Metropolis Hastings algorithm.
+We would have to use a Metropolis Hastings algorithm.

 Metropolis Hastings algorithms still work as ways of stepping through Markov chain models, but are slightly different than the Monte Carlo method previously discussed.
 Because we cannot construct a probability distribution from a given state, we cannot generate a random number to determine the next state.
-Instead we will propose a new state, and compare their probabilities.
-In the temperature example we would compare the temperature of the current state and the temperature of the proposed state.
-We will limit this ratio to only exist bewteen 0.0 and 1.0, so we can then generate a random number in that range to determine if the transition is accepted.
+Instead we will propose a new state, and compare them with a special equation.
+For example, in the grand-canonical Monte Carlo simulation in PorousMaterials.jl the probability of accepting the addition of a new molecule is based on the ratio of equations based on the energy in the system.
+In the temperature example the probability of transitioning to the new state is proportional to the proposed temperature over the current temperature.
+With this probability, the transition is either accepted and the model moves to the new state or the transition is rejected and the system remains in the current state.

 This ratio makes intuitive sense because if the proportional probability of the suggested move is much greater than the current state (the ratio is $\geq$ 1) it